FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/.github/ISSUE_TEMPLATE/feedback.md

 # Feature Request and Use Case Feedback
-description: Provide feedback on unsupported FinOps features, use cases, or scenarios, as well as on the current FOCUS specification content.
+description: Provide feedback on unsupported FinOps features, use cases, or scenarios, as well as on the existing FOCUS specification content.
 Avoid sharing proprietary information.
 title: "[FEEDBACK]"
 labels: ["feedback"]
 assignees: [shawnalpay, jpradocueva]